 The Community Charter mandates that the expenditures including reserve transfers and capital spending be balanced by current year revenues including transfers from reserves.
-Best practice is the City's Sewer Utility Fund to operate on a balanced budget basis as well.
+The City's Sewer Utility Fund also operates on a balanced budget basis.

 The plan also focuses its attention on sustainable infrastructure replacement.
 While sustainable funding levels have not been established, this will likely be considered in the 2019 - 2023 Financial Plan.